-Nikolaus Vogler, a craftsman (Handwerker), and his family arrived from Lübeck at the port of Oranienbaum on 8 August 1766 along with his in-laws, Heinrich & Elisabeth Nagelschmidt.
+Nikolaus Vogler, a craftsman (Handwerker), his wife Anna,and children (Anna, age 10; Eva, age 7; Johann, age 2) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 along with his in-laws, Heinrich & Elisabeth Nagelschmidt.

 They settled in the Volga German colony of Norka on 15 August 1767 and are recorded there on the 1767 census in Household No. 130 along with his mother-in-law, Elisabeth Margaretha (age 66) and orphan Anna Margaretha Schneider (age 16), daughter of the deceased Peter Schneider.
 The 1767 census does not record a relationship between the Vögler and Schneider families.